Sprucely title background

 1) Login to Sprucely.io - Open a browser and surf to www.sprucely.io.
 If you have not yet done so, go ahead and login.

-3) Start editor - Press the dashboard name link, alternatively click on the Edit dashboard action button on the same row, to proceed to the Dashboard Editor.
+3) Start editor - Press the dashboard name link or click the Edit dashboard button on the same row.
+This proceeds to the Dashboard Editor.

-4) Change layout - Using simple drag'n drop actions combined with layout widgets you can modify the dashboard layout exactly the way you want.
+4) Change layout - Use simple drag'n drop actions and layout widgets.
+Modify the dashboard layout exactly the way you want.
 You can drag new widgets to add to your dashboard from the top action toolbar.
 Move an existing widget simply by dragging it to the new location.

-5) Color themes - You can change the default color theme of the dashboard either by selecting a pre-defined theme or by customizing the color palette.
+5) Color themes - Change the default color theme by selecting a pre-defined theme.
+You can also customize the color palette.
 You may also override the default theme by configuring specific colors for individual widgets.
 Read more about theme support.

-6) Configure charts - You can customize both function and style accordingly for all the widgets in the dashboard using the options in the properties sidebar.
+6) Configure charts - Customize function and style for all widgets in the dashboard.
+Use the options in the properties sidebar.
 It will always show the options for the currently selected widget (click on a widget to select it).
 Read more about the chart wizard.

 7) Save - Don't forget to click on the Save button in the top action toolbar to save your changes.